INSTITUTIONAL SECURITY POLICIES AND CRIME STATISTICS

 - voluntary leave of absence;

 - providing an escort to ensure safe movement between classes and activities;

 - providing academic support services, such as classroom accommodations;

 - any other remedy that can be tailored to the involved individuals to achieve the goals of this Policy.

-If the Vice President for Enrollment Services, in consultation with the Director of Facilities and/or the Title IX Coordinator, decides at any point that the well-being of a student or of any member of CRCDS’ community is at stake, an interim suspension may be imposed on a student who is suspected of violating this Policy, any rules, regulations or procedures of CRCDS or otherwise poses a risk of safety to the campus, until the time the resolution process, disciplinary action, or a hearing can be completed.
-This action assumes no determination of guilt and the hearing will be held as soon as possible.
+If the Vice President for Enrollment Services, in consultation with the Director of Facilities and/or the Title IX Coordinator, decides at any point that the well-being of a student or of any member of CRCDS’ community is at stake, an interim suspension may be imposed on a respondent who poses a continuing threat to the health and safety of the campus pending the outcome of the conduct process.
+This action assumes no determination of responsibility and the hearing will be held as soon as possible.
 Both parties shall, upon request, be afforded a prompt review, reasonable under the circumstances, of the need for and terms of an interim suspension, including potential modification, and shall be allowed to submit evidence in support of their request.

-Similarly, CRCDS may impose leave on any employee.
+Similarly, CRCDS may impose leave on any employee or faculty member.